blackberry/BlackBerry-Communication-Services-Examples/QuickStart/README.md

 ### <a name="bbmAuthController"></a>BBMAuthController

-*BBMAuthController* handles the details of starting the BBM Enterprise service and retrieving and setting user tokens.
+`BBMAuthController` handles the details of starting the BBM Enterprise service and retrieving and setting user tokens.

-The actual fetching of the tokens is handled by an id&lt;BBMTokenManager&gt; class.
-You may substitue any class that implements the BBMTokenManager protocol in initWithTokenManager: if you wish to use a different oAuth provider.
+The actual fetching of the tokens is handled by an `id<BBMTokenManager>` class.
+You may substitue any class that implements the `BBMTokenManager` protocol in `initWithTokenManager:` if you wish to use a different oAuth provider.

 To start the service call:
 ```objective-c